 One thing that you might consider is following the instructions above to host your own podcast, and then as a side though, also upload the files to YouTube.

 This is just an idea, and really up to you, the important thing is that you get your podcast on your blog and on to iTunes and host the original files yourself, these ideas with SoundCloud & YouTube can just be additional streams of views if you’d like to try them.

-You definitely need to ask sometimes, and there is no harm in doing so, so if you are promoting a podcast tied to your blog, don’t be afraid to ask people to rate it, getting a nice bump on iTunes will certainly help any podcast succeed!
+There is no harm in doing so, so if you are promoting a podcast tied to your blog, don’t be afraid to ask people to rate it, getting a nice bump on iTunes will certainly help any podcast succeed.